ilpropheta/playground-twh5homb/markdowns/exercise3.md

 Let's get familiar with these post-modern C++ concepts.

-Your collegue Pete is obsessed with making tests clearer and more compact and you have decided to support his cause by applying structured bindings to a working test.
+Your collegue Pete is obsessed with making tests clearer and more compact, and you have decided to support his cause by applying structured bindings to a working test.

-Whule you were changing the code you received an important call.
-It's time to get back to the code!
-Finish your work by completing this test:
+You have a pending refactoring.
+It's time to get back and finish your work:

 @[Use structure bindings]({"stubs": [
 	 "microurl/src/ver4/tests/UrlInfoTest.cpp",